nickbrandt/GitLab/doc/administration/consul.md

 Consul nodes communicate using the raft protocol.
 If the current leader goes offline, there needs to be a leader election.
 A leader node must exist to facilitate synchronization across the cluster.
-If too many nodes go offline at the same time, the cluster looses quorum and not elect a leader due to [broken consensus](https://www.consul.io/docs/architecture/consensus).
+If too many nodes go offline at the same time, the cluster loses quorum and doesn't elect a leader due to [broken consensus](https://www.consul.io/docs/architecture/consensus).

 Consult the [troubleshooting section](#troubleshooting-consul) if the cluster is not